shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 ```
 1. Rate your overall experience working on this RA stint. (good, okay, bad).
 2. List in points key tasks you were engaged in this term
 3. Mention concrete skills you learned during this term.
 These could be "hard" skills like Pytorch, or "soft" skills like replying in-line to emails.
-4. Reflection on your achievements in the work allotted to you, and what you liked about your experience. (e.g. you solved a weird issue you were stuck in for a while).
+4. Reflection on your achievements in the work allotted to you, and what you liked about your experience.
+e.g. you solved a weird issue you were stuck in for a while.
-5. Reflection on where you thought you missed the mark, and what you did not like about your experience.
-(This may not be something as strong as "did not like", but anything which you think can be improved -- in yourself, and in the overall experience.)
+6. Reflection on where you thought you missed the mark, and what you did not like about your experience.
+This may not be something as strong as "did not like", but anything which you think can be improved -- in yourself, and in the overall experience.
-6. Feedback for your mentor.
+7. Feedback for your mentor.
 Be critical.
 Try to list both positives and negatives.
-7. What do you want to achieve in the upcoming term.
+8. What do you want to achieve in the upcoming term.
 Concrete goals for what more you want out of this experience.
 ```